edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 ```

 <Callout type="info">
 Note that prefetching will not work on sites served through plain HTTP protocol.
-This is because a service workers are restricted to running across HTTPS for security reasons.
+This is because service workers are restricted to running across HTTPS for security reasons.
 The only exception is localhost.
 </Callout>

 ### Automatic Prefetching {/* automatic-prefetching-with-pre-built-package */}